hello-robot/stretch_tutorials/stretch_tool_share/dex_to_standard.md

 gedit stretch_description.xacro
 ```

-Then, replace the contents of the file with the default [stretch_description.xacro](https://github.com/hello-robot/stretch_ros/blob/master/stretch_description/urdf/stretch_description.xacro).
+Then, replace the contents of the file with that of the default [stretch_description.xacro](https://github.com/hello-robot/stretch_ros/blob/master/stretch_description/urdf/stretch_description.xacro) by copying and pasting the contents from the file in the link to the open file.

 Lastly, to generate the updated URDF, execute the following commands in a terminal.